viebel/klipse/README.md

 ## User older versions

-Since version `6.8.0`, Klipse is published on `npm`.
+Since version `6.8.0`, Klipse is published on [npm](https://www.npmjs.com/package/klipse).
 Therefore you can access the klipse files of a specific version from [unpkg](https://unpkg.com) - a cdn for stuff that is published to `npm`.

 For instance, The urls are for the version `6.8.0` are: